 - Mindfulness moment before the end of group

 Who should attend

-This program will especially speak to those interested in an art-based approach to mindfulness that incorporates journalling.
+Experience the benefits of Mindfulness by cultivating creativity and art-making – open to all (from beginners to experienced artists).
+Suitable for anyone interested in an art based approach to mindfulness that incorporates journalling.
+This program highlights the importance of the process, not the finished product.
 No prior mindfulness meditation experience is necessary.
 This program will suit both students seeking an introduction to mindfulness, as well as those with prior mindfulness meditation experience.

 Payment, Cancellation, and Refund/Exchange Policies

 - Payment Policy

 The fee for this program is $595 (all art material and art journal included), payable upon acceptance into the program.

 If your program is cancelled, you are entitled to a full refund.
 You will be contacted at least three business days prior to the start date of the program if a cancellation is made.